Friday, January 30, 2009

 A tribute to Nikolai Ivanovich Vavilov (1887-1943)

-I thought my next post should be tribute to Nikolai Ivanovich Vavilov.
+I thought my next post should be a tribute to Nikolai Ivanovich Vavilov.
+Today (26 Jan 2013) marks the 70th death anniversary of this legend.
 The great who led us to the depths of origin of cultivated species...
-A great warrior like Gregor Mendel, who lost to the burocarcy of science.
+A great warrior like Gregor Mendel, who lost to the bureaucracy of science.
 Did he really lose?

 Nikolai Ivanovich Vavilov (1887 - 1943)